DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 option to always offset it, then set its Y offset to 200 (stealth meter and its offset's activation instructions should not be needed after the update of Smoothcam, but I will leave them to be for reference and for Y offset’s changes).

-**SSoB MCM** - Enable markers on the Stones of Barenziah.
+* **SSoB** - Enable markers on the Stones of Barenziah.

-**Storm Lightning MCM** - The default preset of the mod is not realistic at all (it feels like lightning from the skies is literally hunting for me), so choose realistic preset to avoid that.
+* **Storm Lightning** - The default preset of the mod is not realistic at all (it feels like lightning from the skies is literally hunting for me), so choose realistic preset to avoid that.

-**Werewolf Widget Control MCM and instructions (if you are using the mod from the *Interface* section of the add-on)** - Change opacity to 60 and text colour to white.
+* **Werewolf Widget Control (if you are using the mod from the *Interface* section of the add-on)** - Change opacity to 60 and text colour to white.
 The timer won’t work during your first transformation, after transforming at least once, save your game.
 When you transform again, it will be at the top of the screen near your compass.

-**Wyrmstooth MCM** - Change starting requirements to be the quest starting after *A Blade in the Dark* quest is done (otherwise it feels too soon for an organization to give this quest out).
+* **Wyrmstooth** - Change starting requirements to be the quest starting after *A Blade in the Dark* quest is done (otherwise it feels too soon for an organization to give this quest out).

 Now we need to activate some of the mods to actually make them work.
 Close the MCM menu and the system page and do this:

-**Animated Shouts activation** - Press your right *Alt* key.
+* **Animated Shouts** - Press your right *Alt* key.

-**Look What You see activation** - Press your *V* key.
+* **Look What You See** - Press your *V* key.

 The next ones you will use later in the game:

-**Inigo Whistle Key’s activation** - You can issue commands to Inigo by whistling to him.
+* **Inigo Whistle Key** - You can issue commands to Inigo by whistling to him.
 This ability is introduced during his quests and will be explained in-game.
 You will need to press , button to use the whistle in the game.

-**Skyrim's Paraglider activation** - Toggle paraglider by pressing your activation key (_E_ by default), while in the air.
+* **Skyrim's Paraglider** - Toggle paraglider by pressing your activation key (_E_ by default), while in the air.
 Use your shout key (_Z_ by default) to fly higher.

 Reminders about things for the documentation users:

-**Reminder about setting up Simple Activate (if you are using the mod from the *Interface* section of the add-on)** - After running the game at least once, there will be _po3_SimpleActivateSKSE.ini_ file inside your overwrite folder under some other folders.
+* **Simple Activate (if you are using the mod from the *Interface* section of the add-on)** - After running the game at least once, there will be _po3_SimpleActivateSKSE.ini_ file inside your overwrite folder under some other folders.
 Open it, **ONLY** in line 50, delete everything after _Custom Locked Tag =_.
 Don't forget to save.

 For Wabbajack users:

-**Reminder about TK Dodge RE** - _Mouse 3_ button is chosen by default for dodging.
+* **TK Dodge RE** - _Mouse 3_ button is chosen by default for dodging.
 Feel free to change that by using instructions [here](#tk-dodge-re).

 For all people:

-**Reminder about Helgen Reborn book in your inventory** - Can be read **only** after 5 in-game days after you have finished the main quest *Unbound*.
+* **Reminder about Helgen Reborn book in your inventory** - Can be read **only** after 5 in-game days after you have finished the main quest *Unbound*.
 If you want to learn more, go [here](#gameplay-guide).
 Also remember to unhide the quest through Hide Your Quests MCM, when you decide to do it.

-**Reminder about AddItemMenu item in your inventory** - If you recall, we have added a mod, which makes it possible to test all items other mods have to offer inside their plugins.
+* **Reminder about AddItemMenu item in your inventory** - If you recall, we have added a mod, which makes it possible to test all items other mods have to offer inside their plugins.
 I have added it for people to know that there is an option like that and for your own testing purposes (can't decide, which armour I would like to get more, let me see and then I will reload my earlier save).
 I hope you won’t use it for cheating.

-**Reminder about the option to remove your tail** - It is weird, but you will actually need to equip another tail to get rid from... "them both".
+* **Reminder about the option to remove your tail** - It is weird, but you will actually need to equip another tail to get rid from... "them both".
 Use AddItemMenu's functionality to at first find another tail by typing `tail` in AddItemMenu's searcher.
 Choose the mod's plugin and grab your tail.
 Then equip it like gear and your tail will be gone.

-**Reminder about Cured Serana Patch** - If you cure Serana from her vampirism in the future, remember to save the game, close it and then in MO2 enable the patch, which you will be able to find inside the _NPC Overhauls_ separator.
+* **Reminder about Cured Serana Patch** - If you cure Serana from her vampirism in the future, remember to save the game, close it and then in MO2 enable the patch, which you will be able to find inside the _NPC Overhauls_ separator.
 Then you can safely continue the game and you will see that Serana actually looks like human now.

 Now for the manual guide users I recommend you to go to [here](CHANGELOG.md) to see if you didn’t miss any important updates.
 Then continue going through.